Ivan Puni

-Ivan Albertovich Puni (Ива́н Альбе́ртович Пу́ни; also known as Jean Pougny; – 28 December 1956) was a Russian avant-garde (Suprematist, Cubo-Futurist) and French artist, who intensively changed his style until it went into lyric Primitivism in the direction of Pierre Bonnard and Edouard Vuillard.
+Ivan Albertovich Puni (Ива́н Альбе́ртович Пу́ни; also known as Jean Pougny; – 28 December 1956) was a Russian avant-garde (Suprematist, Cubo-Futurist) and French artist, who intensively changed his style until it went into lyric Primitivism in the direction of Pierre Bonnard and Édouard Vuillard.

 Biography

 Early life

 Ivan Puni was born in Kuokkala (then Grand Duchy of Finland in the Russian Empire, now Repino, a part of St. Petersburg in Russia).
 It was long believed that Ivan Puni was born in 1892 or 1894 until his birth certificate was found in 2019 in a St. Petersburg archive, showing his birth date as 22 March 1890 (old style).

 He was the grandson of an eminent Italian composer of ballet music, Cesare Pugni.
 His father, a cellist, proposed him a military career, but Ivan instead decided to become a painter.

 Career

-Puni continued his formal training in Paris in 1910–11 at the Académie Julien and other schools, where he painted in a derivative fauviste style.
+Puni continued his formal training in Paris in 1910–11 at the Académie Julian and other schools, where he painted in a derivative fauviste style.
 Upon his return to Russia in 1912, he married fellow artist Xenia Boguslavskaya, and met, and exhibited with, members of the St Petersburg avant-garde, including Kazimir Malevich and Vladimir Tatlin.
 He made a second trip to Paris in 1914, returning to St. Petersburg with the outbreak of WWI.
 At this point, he began painting in a Cubist style reminiscent of Juan Gris.
 In 1915, Puni organized the exhibitions Tramway V and 0.10, both held in St Petersburg, in which Malevich, Tatlin, Aleksandra Ekster, Liubov Popova, Ivan Kliun, Olga Rozanova, Nadezhda Udaltsova, Boguslavskaya and others participated, and to which Puni contributed constructions, readymades, and paintings.
 In 1915–1916 Puni, together with other Suprematist artists, worked at Verbovka Village Folk Centre.
 In 1919, he taught at the Vitebsk Art School under Marc Chagall.